CSOgroup/Lymphomoid-IF-pipeline/README.md

 In case you have doubts on to which .vsi file a .ome.tif file corresponds too, you can import the .ome.tif file in QuPath and compare it.

 ### Cell detection (i.e. segmentation)
 The cell detection script require few Python packages for basic file processing.
 They are all already installed as a Python virtual environment in _/mnt/data2/shared/Lymphomoid-IF-software/Lymphomoid-IF-venv/_.

+If you want to download and install them somewhere else, the required packages are listed in the file _requirements.txt_.
+You can install them in your virtual environment or conda environment by running `pip install -r requirements.txt`.

 1. To be able to access the packages you need to activate the environment using:

    `source /mnt/data2/shared/Lymphomoid-IF-software/Lymphomoid-IF-venv/bin/activate`